Experienced Florida Estate And Probate Litigation Lawyers

 The surviving spouse has 6 months from the receipt of the probate estate’s notice of administration to make the Florida elective share election.
 Once the spousal elective election is made, the personal representative of the Florida probate estate is required to prepare and file the elective estate inventory, which is filed with the Florida probate court.

-Not only can a will be challenged on these grounds, a trust can be challenged for the same reasons, as well as the probate of a real estate deed or a change of a beneficiary designation on a financial account, annuity or life insurance policy.
-There are many situations where the undue influencer will cajole, trick or persuade a weakened person to sign over valuable real estate, a bank account, or other property directly to the influencer, with the hope that they will have left the scene before the wrongdoing in the estate can be discovered.
+Not only can a will be challenged on these grounds, but a trust can also be challenged for the same reasons, as well as the probate of a real estate deed or a change of a beneficiary designation on a financial account, annuity or life insurance policy.
+There are many situations where the undue influencer will cajole, trick or persuade a weakened person to sign over valuable real estate, a bank account, or any other property directly to the influencer, with the hope that they will have left the scene before the wrongdoing in the estate can be discovered.
 Sometimes, the undue influencer will be added as a beneficiary on bank accounts in place of the heirs to whom the decedent intended the account to pass.

 If the wrongdoing is discovered prior to the victim’s passing, a common way for a loved one to start to clean up the situation will be to create a Florida guardianship, which will allow the guardian to use the probate court’s jurisdiction to reclaim estate assets that were fraudulently removed.
 If an estate planning document was also changed because of undue influence, the guardianship will allow evidence to be collected for use at a subsequent will contest proceeding or other estate litigation.

-If you need a probate litigation lawyer in Florida to represent you in a litigation matter in a probate court in Florida, please call us toll free at 866-510-9099.
+If you need a probate litigation lawyer in Florida to represent you in a litigation matter in a probate court in Florida, please call us toll-free at (866) 510-9099.

-Florida Probate and Estate Litigation
+Florida Probate And Estate Litigation

 Florida probate litigation and estate litigation arises when a lawsuit is required to be filed on behalf of the decedent or the decedent’s probate estate or heirs, or when a third party files suit against the probate estate.